Austin Community College Student Government Association

 Article 1: Election Authority

-1(f) The Election Code shall establish the methods and logistics of an election, which is to be established by the Election Commission no later than four weeks before the first day of the Spring elections.
+1(c) The Election Code shall establish the methods and logistics of an election and the rules governing the election campaigns, which is to be established by the Election Commission no later than two weeks before the first day of the fall elections.

-1(g) The date of the fall elections shall be determined prior to the proposed election date(s) upon the recommendation of the Student Government Sponsor and approved by a majority vote of the Election Commission members.
+1(d) The date of the elections shall be determined prior to the proposed election date(s) upon the recommendation of the Student Government advisor and approved by the Election Commission.

-1(j) Each student shall have one vote for each officer position on the election ballot with the exception of the offices of President and Vice President which run on the same ticket.
+1(f) Each student shall have one vote for each officer position on the election ballot.
 In cases where there are two campus senator positions, a student shall have one vote for each seat.

 Article 2: Office of the Election Commissioner

-2(a) The SGA President shall appoint an Election Commissioner with the approval of a majority of the Senate present and voting.
-The Election Commissioner shall hold his office for the entire fall or Spring semesters, or until the Election process is over; provided that the Election Commissioner may be removed from office by the SGA President for cause if approved by 2/3 of the senators voting and present.
+2(a) The SGA President shall appoint an Election Commissioner.
+The Election Commissioner shall hold the office for the entire fall or Spring semesters, or until the Election process is over; provided that the Election Commissioner may be removed from office by the SGA President for cause if approved by 2/3 of the senators voting and present.

 2(b) The Election Commissioner shall be the chief Election officer.